 Marketing new features outside of your user base and audience requires market research and ad spend – and you still have to convince new people to care.

 Ultimately, through this integration you’re expanding your market into the users of the platform you integrate with.
 And getting a warm introduction.
-So don’t miss out on any co-marketing opportunity that arises out of your integration.
+So don’t miss out on any co-marketing opportunities from your ISV partners.

 If buyers consider a certain integration a top 3 consideration, having that integration can give you a serious advantage over competitors who don’t have it.
 But not necessarily if it’s not discoverable.